Faaizz/smv_generator/README.md

 The program translates the json input into NuSMV code that performs the following activities:
 - Declare all places as variables of type "boolean"
 - Declare all inputs as variables of the specified types
-- Define transition firing conditions based on specified pre-places, inputs, and post-places for each transition
+- Define transition firing conditions based on specified pre-places, inputs combinations (which may be specified as a raw string), and post-places for each transition
 - Define variable *stab* to check stability of markings
 - Define the *set* and *reset* conditions for each output based on information obtained from the places
-- Define the present value of each output at every statble marking
+- Define the present value of each output at every stable marking
-- Assign initial values to inputs and construct how they obtain next values
+- Assign initial values to inputs and construct how they obtain next values accordingly (automatically for boolean inputs, but relies on provided inofrmation for inputs of other types)
-- Assign initial values to places and construct how they obtain next values based on the firing of transitions
+- Assign initial values to places accordingly and construct how they obtain next values based on the firing of transitions

 ## JSON Syntax
 It should be noted that terms like *inputs*, *places*, *transitions*, and *outputs* in this section are used to represent the names of such entities.

 ### 1- Places
-The root json object must have a *places* attribute, which is an an itself.
+The root json object must have a *places* attribute, which holds an array.
-This *places* object in turn contains an attribute to represent each place in the SIPN.
+This *places* array in turn contains an attribute to represent each place in the SIPN.
-Subsequently, each SIPN place attribute is an array with 2 elements.
+Subsequently, each SIPN place attribute is an array with a minimum of 2 elements.
-The first and second elements are arrays of outputs that should be set and reset at such place respectively.
+The first being an array of outputs that should be set at the place, and the second an array of outputs that should be reset at such place.
-In addition, there's an *initial* attribute in the *places* object.
+In addition, there's an *initial* attribute in the *places* object which holds an array of places that should be marked initially.
-This attribute is an array that holds the places that are initially marked.
+Each place array can contain an optional 3rd element which holds comments about the place, this element is not used in processing.

 Illustration: